lidofinance/alerting-forta/L2_BOT.md

 12. Add new folder to .github/CODEOWNERS file
 13. Add new bot for root [Readme.md](README.md)
 14. Add alerts of bot to bot's Readme.md
+15. Add github CI flow for the network (see `.github/workflows/test-l2-bridge-mantle.yml`)
-15. Finish.
+16. Finish.
 Type yarn run in your CLI

 ## Update l2-bridge-balance bot